jamberusimantov/next-memo/README.md

 # Welcome to Memo!
-just another memo web service :)
+just another memo service :)

 Keep your face to the sun and you will never see the shadows.